Cimpress-MCP/gatefold/README.md

 ```
 gatefold deploy example.org
 ```
 This will create a new Gatefold stack in your default AWS account and region.
-To change the target, use `--profile <profile>` and `--region <region>`.
+To change the target, use `--profile <profile>` and `--region <region>`:
 ```
 gatefold deploy \
   --profile my-other-profile \
   --region eu-west-1 \
   example.org
 ```
 Afterwards, [set up a custom domain name](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html) and [add an ALIAS record](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html) for the Amazon CloudFront distribution to hook it up to your domain.
-Both operations are easily accessible in the web console.
+Both operations are easily achievable in the web console.

 Wait for it to become available:
 ```
     until host example.org | grep address; do sleep 5; done \